erlage/rad/CONTRIBUTING.md

 ## Opening Pull Requests

 Nobody is perfect, and sometimes we mess things up.
-That said, here are some good dos & dont's to try and stick to:
+That said, here are some good do(s) & don't(s) to try and stick to:

 **Do**: